 Note.
-Mean accuracy (A), con there are ratings (in % of visual scale, B), and response times (C) for different levels of stimulus onset asynchrony (SOA) and mean response times for different levels of con there (in % of visual scale, D).
+Mean accuracy (A), confidence ratings (in % of visual scale, B), and response times (C) for different levels of stimulus onset asynchrony (SOA) and mean response times for different levels of confidence (in % of visual scale, D).
 Error bars represent within-subject standard errors.